Nothing says home more than the smell of freshly baked bread. And no freshly baked bread smells better than cinnamon-raisin bread.

 For the filling, whisk together the sugar and cinnamon and set aside.

-Prepare two non-stick 9×5-inch loaf pans with butter and flour or baking spray.
+Coat two nonstick 9×5-inch loaf pans with butter and dust with flour.

 Place half of the dough on a lightly floured surface.
 Form it into a ball and then roll into a 7×18-inch rectangle.
 Using a spray bottle, lightly mist the dough with water.
 Sprinkle half of the filling onto the dough, leaving a ¼ inch border on the top and bottom, and a ¾ inch border on the ends.
 Mist the filling with water.
 Starting with a short end, tightly roll the dough into a cylinder.
 Pinch the seam and ends together.